TheOdinProject/curriculum/html_css/floats.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Now talk about a problem we might encounter using `float`, `clear`, and additional containers.
+Now let's talk about a problem we might encounter using `float`, `clear`, and additional containers.
 Say you want to take your box and your first paragraph, and put them into a another box that will contain those two elements.
 If we attempt to `float: left;` the box so that the first paragraph is on its right, and then `clear` a second paragraph past the box container, you'll see below that the second box doesn't wrap around both the first box, and the second text doesn't clear properly!

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="vYZbXKX" data-user="mgrigoriev8109" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/mgrigoriev8109/pen/vYZbXKX">